Lex Frieden Employment Awards - Past Winners

 Pride Industries (Fort Worth)

-PRIDE Industries creates paths to employment for people with disabilities through person-centered job coaching, trianing, and placement.
+PRIDE Industries creates paths to employment for people with disabilities through person-centered job coaching, training, and placement.
 Their cultivation of relationships with the Texas Workforce Commission, Texas Veterans Commission, and military support groups enables them to expand career opportunities for people with disabilities.
 Through contracts with the Department of Defense at Fort Bliss, they employ more than 300 people with disabilities across the state-- including service-disabled veterans.

 PRIDE is a leader in promoting accessibility and inclusivity.
 They provide specialized training and instruction by job coaches fluent in American Sign Language; offer flexible work schedules, extra breaks, and job carving; and provide assistive technology to employees.